 Abandoned Mine Land Economic Revitalization (AMLER) Program

-Congress has appropriated funding for the Abandoned Mine Land Economic Revitalization (AMLER) Program (also known as the AML Pilot Program) on an annual basis since Fiscal Year (FY) 2016.
+Congress has appropriated funding for the Abandoned Mine Land Economic Revitalization (AMLER) Program (previously known as the AML Pilot Program) on an annual basis since Fiscal Year (FY) 2016.
 The intent of the program is to explore and implement strategies that return legacy coal mining sites to productive uses through economic and community development.
 The AMLER Program supports local investment opportunities that provide for sustainable long-term rehabilitation of coalfield economies.
-The Office of Surface Mining Reclamation and Enforcement (OSMRE) administers the AMLER program and provides eligible states and Tribes with AMLER grants and guidance on project eligibility criteria and reporting requirements.
+The Office of Surface Mining Reclamation and Enforcement (OSMRE) administers the AMLER Program and provides eligible states and Tribes with AMLER funds and guidance on project eligibility criteria and reporting requirements.

 AMLER Funding